Aquarium Fish Stocking Calculator

 Stocking Capacity = (Tank Length × Width) ÷ 12 sq inches per inch of fish

-This accounts for oxygen exchange at the water surface, important for fish respiration.
+This reflects oxygen exchange at the water surface.

 Bio-Load Method: